-SOC 211 The Changing Social World: Trends and Inequalities (3)
+SOC 211 The Changing Social World: Trends and Inequalities (3) This course is designed to help make sense of a rapidly changing world of

 This course is designed to help make sense of a rapidly changing world of increasing global interdependence, violence, expanding knowledge and telecommunications, changing values, clashes between religious and secular agendas, transforming family relations and shifting patterns of social inequalities.
 A number of explanations of social change will be identified and discussed.
 Special focus is placed on how major social trends influence individuals, intergroup relations and various organizations such as family, work and community.
 Students will enhance their abilities to plan and shape their own lives in the world around them.
 Prerequisite: core course in sociology.
 Offered in the fall semester of even-numbered years.